If you're paying employees through PAYE, find out what to put in your Full Payment Submission (FPS) and Employer Payment Summary (EPS).

 |C||You make any other non-cash payment (eg vouchers or credit tokens) to your employee||By the 19th of the tax month after making the payment|

 If HMRC disagrees or you don’t send an FPS or EPS, they may send you a filing notice through PAYE Online or your commercial payroll software package.
-Penalties for reporting late will start from 6 October 2014.
+Penalties for late reporting started from 6 October 2014.

 For employees paid less, you only need to include this information if you’re not required to report their earnings for tax (eg you’re an overseas employer that doesn’t need to pay tax in the UK).